marklcrns/ez-install/README.md

 With the [package generation](#package-generator) system, you can create your own package installer from many different package managers with little to no Bash scripting knowledge.

-Finally, installing packages using the [built-in install functions](#built-in-install-functions) are subject for the convenient package reporting after the installation.

 <!-- TOC GFM -->